Embarking on a cross country journey?

 2. Remind Your Employer

-If you’re planning to move to a new job, give your employer at least four weeks’ notice.
+If you plan to move to a new job, give your employer at least four weeks’ notice.
 This will give them time to find a replacement for you and train them in your position.
 Additionally, if you have any vacation time accrued, use it up before you leave so you don’t lose it.
 If you are in a remote position, this will also give your employer ample time to plan around your upcoming move.

 3. Change Your Address

-Be sure to change your address with the post office at least three weeks before you move.
+As per your cross-country move checklist, change your address with the post office at least three weeks before you move.
 This will ensure that your mail is forwarded to your new address.
 You should also notify your bank, credit card companies, and other businesses of your new address so that you can continue to receive bills and other essential documents.